cessda/cessda.cvs.contentguide/identity-general-tab.md

 CV.
 The URI cannot be seen in the DRAFT or REVIEW states before the vocabulary is published for the first time.

 Check after publication that the URI has appeared and is correct.
-If they are not, contact the Service Owner.
+If not, contact the Service Owner.

 In TL, you can also add or edit the translating agency and its link in this tab [function forthcoming].
 This does not affect versioning.